My Genealogy Journey

 The Paraso surname originated from Gerona, Tarlac, where some of my relatives still live in either the locality or its surrounding area.
 Some of my grandfather's siblings and cousins moved to Metro Manila after World War II, where a great majority of their descendants still live here to this day, or have had emigrated to the USA.

-The Ortiz surname also originated from Gerona, Tarlac.
+The Ortiz surname also originated from Gerona, Tarlac (by way of Guimba, Nueva Ecija).
 Before World War II, my great-grandparents (before they emigrated to California, USA) settled in Cotabato City, in central Mindanao, while other relatives moved to Metro Manila and even some of those later emigrated to the USA.
 Some descendants remain in Tarlac.